 ISA*00* *00* *ZZ*YOURCOMPANY *ZZ*RETAILER *260501*1000*^*00501*000000002*0*P*: GS*PR*YOURCOMPANY*RETAILER*20260501*1000*2*X*005010 ST*855*0001 BAK*00*AC*PO-98765*20260501 ~ AC = Accepted, references original PO# PO1*1*24*EA*29.99*VN*SKU-ABC123 ACK*IA*24*EA*202*20260515 ~ IA = Item Accepted PO1*2*12*EA*49.99*VN*SKU-DEF456 ACK*IA*12*EA*202*20260515 CTT*2 SE*9*0001 GE*1*2 IEA*1*000000002

-dates, you must use AD and document exactly what changed on each PO1
+The BAK02 element is your acceptance code.
+AC = fully accepted.
+AD = accepted with changes.
+RJ = rejected.
+If you change quantities or dates, you must use AD and document exactly what changed on each PO1 line.

 // Register webhook in Shopify POST /admin/api/2024-04/webhooks.json { "topic": "orders/fulfilled", "address": "https://your-integration.com/webhooks/fulfillment", "format": "json" } // In your webhook handler: async function handleFulfillment(shopifyOrder, fulfillment) { const poMapping = await getPoMapping(shopifyOrder.id); const asnData = { shipmentId: `ASN-${Date.now()}`, poNumber: poMapping.poNumber, shipDate: fulfillment.created_at, carrier: mapCarrierCode(fulfillment.tracking_company), trackingNum: fulfillment.tracking_number, lines: fulfillment.line_items.map(li => ({ sku: li.sku, quantity: li.quantity, })), }; const edi856 = generate856(asnData, poMapping.partnerId); await transmitViaAS2(edi856, poMapping.partnerId); }